eclipse-tractusx/portal/charts/localdev/README.md

 helm install local -f your-values.yaml . --namespace localdev
 ```

+> **Note**
+>
+> It is to be expected that the pods for the **portal-migrations** job will run into an error a couple of times until the portal database is ready to take connections.
+> The job will recreate pods until one run is successful.
+>

 ### 4. Perform first login

 Make sure to accept the risk of the self-signed certificates for the following hosts using the continue option: